Martha3001/todo-app/README.md

 # 📝 Simple Todo App (React + Docker)

 A simple Todo web application built with **React** and packaged as a **Docker container**.
-It includes **Add, Edit, Delete, and View** functionality with unit tests and a GitHub Actions CI/CD pipeline.
+It includes **Add, View, Edit, and Mark as Complete** functionality with unit tests and a GitHub Actions CI/CD pipeline.

 ---

 ## 🚀 Features
-✅ Add, Edit, Delete, and View Todos
+✅ Add, View, Edit, and Mark as Complete Todos
 ✅ Built with **React**
 ✅ **Dockerized** for easy deployment
 ✅ **GitHub Actions CI/CD** for automated testing and deployment